afzalmufti/FHIR-CTP-2/pages/solution/solution_interactions.md

 ### Arriving at a disposition ###
-The EMS invokes a `ServiceDefinition`.$evaluate operation containing the `questionnaireResponse` and any previous assertions for the CDSS to evaluate.
+The EMS invokes a `ServiceDefinition`.$evaluate operation referencing a `QuestionnaireResponse` and any previous `Observation` resources for the CDSS to evaluate.

-The CDSS creates another assertion from the `QuestionnaireResponse` and determines a disposition can be provided.
+The CDSS creates another assertion from the `QuestionnaireResponse` and determines a disposition or result can be provided.

 The disposition is sent to the EMS within the `GuidanceResponse` and the EMS displays the disposition to the User.